nilsborg/meeting-summaries-to-notion/README.md

 ## Customization

 ### Prompt Modification
-Edit `prompt.md` to customize how Claude summarizes your meetings.
+Edit `prompt.md` to customize how each model summarizes your meetings.
 The prompt should include instructions for:
 - Summary structure and format
 - Key information to extract
 - Tone and style preferences